-On June 8, 2018, New York Legal Assistance Group (NYLAG)—one of the largest immigrant services providers in New York City—submitted a request under the Freedom of Information Act to the BIA, requesting that the BIA make all of its unpublished decisions since 1996 publicly available in an electronic format under 5 U.S.C. § 552(a)(2) as the BIA’s decisions, whether published or unpublished, are “final opinions” and “orders” of the agency.
+On June 8, 2018, New York Legal Assistance Group (NYLAG)—one of the largest immigrant services providers in New York City—submitted to a Freedom of Information Act request, asking that the BIA make all of its unpublished decisions since 1996 publicly available electronically under 5 U.S.C. § 552(a)(2), which requires that every federal agency “make available for public inspection in an electronic format” all “final opinions” and “orders.”
 EOIR denied NYLAG’s request, and NYLAG submitted an administrative appeal.
 On October 17, 2018, after EOIR and the BIA failed to respond by the statutory deadline, NYLAG filed suit in the U.S. District Court for the Southern District of New York, represented by attorneys at Public Citizen Litigation Group and NYLAG.
-NYLAG contends that the BIA’s failure to make its unpublished decisions publicly available in an electronic format violates FOIA or, in the alternative, the Administrative Procedure Act.
+The lawsuit contended that the BIA’s failure to make its unpublished decisions publicly available in an electronic format violated FOIA or, in the alternative, the Administrative Procedure Act.

 After the lawsuit was filed, the government filed a motion to dismiss or, in the alternative, for summary judgment as to both of NYLAG’s claims.
 In August 2019, the district court granted the government’s motion to dismiss.
 The court largely adopted the D.C.
 Circuit’s decision in Citizens for Responsibility & Ethics in Washington v.
 DOJ, holding that under FOIA a court cannot order the publication of records and that the production of records to an individual requester under FOIA is an adequate remedy precluding review under the APA.